Meet Our Team

 • Close-up of a cheerful woman with short blonde hair, smiling, wearing a light green shirt and a delicate necklace, with a colorful background featuring a parrot.

-Angela Hall, Deputy Principal Primary and Junior School
+Angela Hall, Team Lead Junior School

 I believe it is critical to identify individuals' strengths and passions to help them thrive in an educational setting.
 I am passionate about play-based learning and hope that by fostering a well-being and play-focused learning environment, I will be able to give students a genuine sense of belonging and ownership, as well as a sense of safety and happiness.
 Experience has taught me that significant effort is needed to develop positive and meaningful relationships with children; it results in significant positive shifts in their learning.